epxlp/Genetics_short_course_2016/pract4_bioinformatics/exercises/README.md

-# Practical: Bioinformatic follow-up of GWAS hits
+# Practical 4: Bioinformatic follow-up of GWAS hits
 # Objective
 Do some bioinformatic follow-up investigation of a GWAS hits using a range of online tools